AdobeDocs/workfront.en/help/review-and-approve-work/proofing/creating-proofs-within-workfront/configure-basic-proof-workflow.md

 description: With a basic workflow, you can several reviewers to a proof, but they are not organized into stages.
 All of the reviewers you add can access the proof immediately after you create it.
 ---

-# Create an advanced `proof` with a Basic workflow
+# Create an advanced proof with a Basic workflow

-With a basic workflow, you can several reviewers to a `proof`, but they are not organized into stages.
-All of the reviewers you add can access the `proof` immediately after you create it.
+With a basic workflow, you can several reviewers to a proof, but they are not organized into stages.
+All of the reviewers you add can access the proof immediately after you create it.

 ## Access requirements